 Cruise Line Shuttles

-According to the representative we talked to, there is no service between New York’s JFK or LaGuardia airports and Cape Liberty.
-You’ll have to use alternate transportation.
+As well, there are multiple major airports in the area, and they may not all be serviced by a cruise line transfer.
+According to the representative we talked to, there was no service between New York’s JFK or LaGuardia airports and Cape Liberty (although that could change).

-Second, cruise transfers are extremely limited.
-In this case, it runs only from Newark Airport or Times Square to the cruise port… and only on the day of sailing.
-So if you come in early or are staying at a hotel in the area, then the cruise line transfer isn’t a viable option.
+Cruise transfers are also limited in that they operate only on the day of sailing and only go between the airport and cruise port.
+So if you come in a day or two early to visit New York or are staying at a hotel in the area, then the cruise line transfer isn’t a viable option.

 If you are still interested in a transfer, contact your cruise line directly to learn more.